1 Bg 11-1972: The Universal Form

 > transcendental incarnation of God, the universal form, but

-> that is not acceptable because it is clearly
+> that is unacceptable because it is clearly

 > cannot see the universal form of God.
 So one first of all